 I recently ran out of diesel and could not restart the vehicle tried bleeding fuel at the injectors big mistake ended up calling for the vehicle to be collected and fixed USD $400.00 later.
 Some time after this I had the following problem which I think would have fixed the out of fuel issue.

 The dashboard warning light "water in fuel" came on.
-The light went off the next time the Jeep was started.
+The light went off the next time the vehicle was started.
 Then a week later came on again.
 So reading the owners manual it states "drain water from fuel filter immediately".
 This to me implies that it has to be done by the owner right away.
 But no mention of where the filter is or how to do this 'simple' (joke) exercise.
-Big word of warning don't attempt this unless you are at home and confident about what you are doing as once air gets into the filter the vehicle will not start without properly bleeding the filter.
+Big word of warning do not attempt this unless you are at home and confident about what you are doing as once air gets into the filter the vehicle will not start without properly bleeding the filter.

-For the non-mechanics here's the how.
+For the non-mechanics here is the how: